Auto-Mech/amech-dev/README.md

 ```

 *Step 2: Create the environment.*
-Enter this directory and run the following command.
+Enter this repository and run the following command.
 ```
-mamba env create -f mamba.yml
+mamba env create -f mamba.yml  # in amech-dev/
 ```

 *Step 3: Activate the environment.*